jpkanter/Spcht/README/SpchtDescriptorDetails.md

   *Note: technically does the combination of `append` & `prepend` achieve the exact same thing as `insert_into`, it might be more clear in intend.
 The use of `insert_add_fields` is the designated use of that function*

-* `map` - Replaces a given value completly with a new one according to a dictionary
+* `mapping` - Replaces a given value completly with a new one according to a dictionary

 ### Append & Prepend